 Managing Your Google Activity Controls

-Google Activity will continue to keep records of your search and browsing history unless you choose to disabled them.
-It doesn’t matter when you decide to disable the settings, Google will no longer be able to collect and store that data from you in the future.
+Google Activity will continue to keep records of your search and browsing history unless you choose to disable them.
+Once disabled Google will no longer be able to collect and store that data from you in the future.

-- Open up your browser and go to Activity controls.
+Open up your browser and go to Activity controls.

-- When toggled, you’ll receive a popup window where you’ll need to confirm your choice by selecting Pause.
+When toggled, you’ll receive a popup window where you’ll need to confirm your choice by selecting Pause.